Dadgad Tuning on Guitar

 Then tune string 2 down from B to A : reference note is open string 5 (A).
 That's it.

 My new hub Guitar Tunings has an overview of the most useful open tunings for guitar.
+Using a Snark tuner or similar can help with the tuning change.

 See also DADGAD tuning for guitar, another new hub - also DADGAD chords.